inkeliz-technologies/tango/demos/README.md

 # Demos

-Each of these demos showcases a small concept or feature of `engo`, or even a more sizable sample game.
+Each of these demos showcases a small concept or feature of `tango`, or even a more sizable sample game.
 They have been sorted into categories below.

 ## Conceptual

 ### [Headless](headless)

-Run `engo` without a graphical display.
+Run `tango` without a graphical display.
 Useful for servers and testing.

 ### [Exit](exit)